Thank you for inviting us to be a part of your special day!

 - Closing prayer

 In the case of multi-faith weddings or weddings with American converts to Islam, some people prefer to have a traditional Western marriage along with the nikah ceremony.
-Our imams are aware of this and have developed ways to seamlessly incorporate a traditional Western exchange of vows and rings directly following the nikah ceremony.
+Our imams know this and have developed ways to seamlessly incorporate a traditional Western exchange of vows and rings directly following the nikah ceremony.
 Please feel free to reach out to us for details regarding this arrangement.
-The preferred course of action is to discuss the ceremony details with your Imam before the ceremony.
+The preferred course of action is to discuss the details with your Imam before the ceremony.
 Our imams are well-versed in Western traditions and are understanding of delicate situations such as weddings with converts and multi-faith couples in which many or even most of the audience members are non-Muslim.

 Islamic Ceremony Locations